BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/reference-implementations/python.md

     return response
 ```

-After extracting data from a database the rows can be converted to a Pydantic model at
+After extracting data from a database, the rows can be converted to a Pydantic model.
+Attributes/values in the row object not declared in the model are excluded.
-the same time limiting the data to the attributes declared in the model by excluding those
-attributes/values in the row object not declared in the model.
-Below the `parse_results` function
-found in each endpoint file unpacks the values in each row into a TypeStatus model.
+The `parse_results` function found in each endpoint file performs the conversion.
+More complicated transformations e.g. attribute name mapping could take place here and the function can be easily unit-tested.

 ```python
 def parse_results(rows):
      return [Specimen(**row) for row in rows]
 ```

-Note: In the case of `specimen/{specimen_id}` endpoint, it will only return 1 database object to be converted.
-In the case
-of the `specimens` endpoints this will unpack numerous items.